OctopusDeploy/docs/src/pages/docs/administration/data/data-migration.md

 Sometimes using the data migration tool may look like it could solve a problem, but in fact will make things worse.
 Here are some scenarios we've seen that are explicitly not supported.

-1. **{{ Export , Modify , Import }}**
+1. **Export ➜ Modify ➜ Import**

-Unfortunately, since the import isn't running all of the same validation checks as the API, using an **{{ export, modify, import}}** can modify your data in such a way that is invalid for the API.
+Unfortunately, since the import isn't running all of the same validation checks as the API, using an **export ➜ modify ➜ import** can modify your data in such a way that is invalid for the API.
 Some scenarios _might work_ but because at this point you're effectively hand editing your data, this isn't something we support.
 :::

 ## Tips